eons-dev/eons.lib/README.md

 Any method (i.e. member function) of Executor or Functor may be decorated with `@recoverable`.
 If a `@recoverable` method raises an Exception, the Eons error resolution system will engage and attempt to fix the problem.

 Because there are a lot of ways an error might arise and be resolved, we don't give you the same freedom of execution as we do with generic `GetRegistered()` calls.
-While we use `GetRegistered()` under-the-hood, all possible `ErrorResolutions` have to be specified ahead of time in your Executor's `resolveErrorsWith` list member.
+While we use GetRegistered under-the-hood, all possible ErrorResolutions have to be specified ahead of time in your Executor's `resolveErrorsWith` list member.

-If you want to handle errors with your own `ErrorResolution`, simply call `my_executor.resolveErrorsWith('my_fix_everything_functor')` (paraphrasing).
+If you want to handle errors with your own ErrorResolution, simply call `my_executor.resolveErrorsWith.append('my_fix_everything_functor')` (paraphrasing).

-Creating `ErrorResolutions` is the same as any other functor.
-The only difference is that when you derive from `ErrorResolution` most of the logic you need has been taken care of for you.
+Creating ErrorResolutions is the same as any other Functor.
+The only difference is that when you derive from ErrorResolution most of the logic you need has been taken care of for you.
 You'll just have to implement a `Resolve(this)` method and call `this.ApplyTo(...)` in your constructor.
-NOTE: all ErrorResolution packages should have the `resolve_` prefix so that they may be readily identified online.
+NOTE: all ErrorResolution packages should have the 'resolve_' prefix so that they may be readily identified online.

 Check out [install_from_repo](inc/resolve/resolve_install_from_repo.py) for an example.